Bash-mocart/operationalizing_ml_microservice/README.md

 10. run_kubernetes.sh runs kubernetes locally
 11. upload_docker.sh uploads docker to dockerhub

-All this was done in a virtual enviroment.

-3 ways to test, lint the source code;
+3 ways to test, lint the source code
 1. Using the MakeFile
 2. Using CircleCI
 3. Using the test and lints commands directly within the terminal